Amy M Russell

-Amy is a Senior Research Fellow recently awarded the LIHS Career Development Fellowship.
+I am a Senior Research Fellow awarded a Wellcome Trust Fellowship.

-She has held previous posts in the Department of Theology and Religious Studies, University of Leeds (Lecturer 2009–2011, Teaching Assistant 2006–2009) and worked as an Academic Coordinator for a Higher Education Academy Subject Centre (2010–2011).
+I have held previous posts as an Academic Coordinator for a Higher Education Academy Subject Centre (2010–2011).

 - Doctor of Clinical Psychology supervisor and examiner

-Theme 2.
+- Theme 2.
 Cultural and social explanations of inequalities - drawing on theories and methods from the humanities, social sciences and cultural geography to explore the social and cultural aspects of health and social inequalities.
-For example, her Arts and Humanities Research Council funded project on the enduring effects of human trafficking; Becoming the reproductive health, maternal well-being and breastfeeding.
-She was formerly the Deputy Director of the Centre for Interdisciplinary Gender Studies and remains an affiliated member.
+For example, my Wellcome Trust Fellowship on Capacity, Consent and Autonomy in health research for people with a learning disability and her Arts and Humanities Research Council funded project on the enduring effects of human trafficking.

 - PGCert Health Research, 2013